-We generally enter into written commitment letters with clients at or around the time it commences work on a project.
+The Company generally enters into written commitment letters with clients at or around the time it commences work on a project.
 These commitment letters typically contemplate that NetSol and the client will subsequently enter into a more detailed agreement, although the client's obligations under the commitment letter are not conditioned upon the execution of the latter agreement.
-These written commitments and subsequent agreements contain varying terms and conditions and we do not generally believe it is appropriate to characterize them as consisting of backlog.
-In addition, because these written commitments and agreements often provide that the arrangement can be terminated with limited advance notice or penalty, we do not believe the projects in process at any one time are a reliable indicator or measure of expected future revenues.
+These written commitments and subsequent agreements contain varying terms and conditions and the Company does not generally believe it is appropriate to characterize them as consisting of backlog.
+In addition, because these written commitments and agreements often provide that the arrangement can be terminated with limited advance notice or penalty, the Company does not believe the projects in process at any one time are a reliable indicator or measure of expected future revenues.
+However, there is a very small probability of cancellation since the client thoroughly scrutinizes the products and only signs the contract once they are confident that it meets their requirements.
+In addition, Netsol has very little past history of termination once the commitment letter has been signed.